LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 ## How to proceed with your code changes

-### Create and check out a new branch in the [Data-Platform](https://github.com/LBHackney-IT/Data-Platform) Github repository for your code changes
+### Creating and checking out a new Git branch for your code changes

-All the changes outlined below will be committed to this branch as we go along.
+**Given** you have a `Github` account
+**and** have been added to the [LBHackney-IT/Data-Platform](https://github.com/LBHackney-IT/Data-Platform) repository
+**and** have set yourself up to use Git on your computer, preferably using a code editor eg. [Visual Code Studio](https://code.visualstudio.com/download).
+**When** you create and check out a new-named Git branch...

-The name of the branch should refer to the Jira ticket reference generated above.
-For example `DPP-999 Add Tascomi table resources` This will assist the Data Platform team in tracking the changes you are about to make.
+The name of the branch should refer to the [***Jira ticket number***](#the-scenario-in-detail) generated above.
+For example `"DPP-426 Add Tascomi table resources"`, with `DPP-426` substituted by the [***ticket number***](#the-scenario-in-detail), which will assist the Data Platform team in tracking the changes you are about to make.

+**Then** all the changes outlined below should be committed to this branch as we go along.

-### Check the tables to be added against the [column-type dictionary](https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/planning/tascomi-column-type-dictionary.json)
+### Checking the tables to be added against entries in the [column-type dictionary](https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/planning/tascomi-column-type-dictionary.json)

 This JSON dictionary supports the 'recast increment' step that converts column strings, those not defined as text, into their correct data types.
 New table resources, before they can be fully added to the ingestion pipeline, must have all their columns checked against this dictionary.

-There will be an opportunity to [test this later](#test-your-code-changes-in-pre-production) in Pre-Production
+There will be an opportunity to [test this later](#testing-your-code-changes-in-pre-production) in Pre-Production

-Although we have opportunities to fix API anomalies for individual tables as they are discovered, you may need to pause and discover if any existing pipeline resources will be affected by API changes as per the [alternative scenarios](#alternative-scenarios) above.
+Although we have opportunities to fix API anomalies for individual tables as they are discovered, because that might imply the vendor had changed it's API specification in other ways, you might want to pause and discover if any existing pipeline resources have been affected by API changes as per the [alternative scenarios considered](#alternative-scenarios-considered) above.

 <!---:::warning--->
->**⚠ WARNING**
+>**`⚠` WARNING**
 >Please be aware, at the time of writing, of two existing tables `asset_constraints` and `pre_applications` that were deliberately left out of the column-type conversion dictionary due to other pipelines depending upon them in their unconverted state.
-This warning will be removed from the documentation when the issue finally resolved.
+The plan is to remove this warning from the documentation only when the issue is finally resolved.
 <!---:::--->

-### Add the new tables to the [Terraform script](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-tascomi-data.tf)
+### Adding the new tables to the [Terraform script](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-tascomi-data.tf)

 You will need to decide whether new tables should be ingested daily by appending them to the `tascomi_table_names` list, or ingested weekly by appending them to the `tascomi_static_tables` list.

 Studying what these tables represent and examining their relationship to each other via embedded `_id` columns, may help you decide which list each new table should be in.
 You may also refer to the [Tascomi API schema diagram](../docs/images/tascomi-API-schema.png) for help.

 However, you will test your assumptions later in Pre-Production, so it is not necessary to decide correctly from the outset.
+So if you are really not sure about where some tables belong, just add them to the `tascomi_table_names` list for bow and we can move them to the to the `tascomi_static_tables` later if needed.

 ### Add the basic data quality tests in the relevant scripts

 <!---:::note--->
-> **ⓘ NOTE**
+>**`ⓘ` NOTE**
-> This section will be simplified later when it is no longer necessary to make changes to the following scripts other than in exceptional situations.
+>This section will be simplified later when it is no longer necessary to make changes to the following scripts other than in exceptional situations.
 <!---:::--->

 [Quality testing with PyDeequ](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/guides-to-testing-in-the-platform/data-quality-testing-guide) is parameterized inside each relevant script.